45 Most Common Types of Spiders in Florida

 22. Wolf Spider

-Wolf spiders can range from light brown to black in color.
-They typically hunt on the ground at night-time and pounce on the prey they’ve sighted.
+Wolf spiders can range from light brown to black.
+They typically hunt on the ground at night time and pounce on the prey they’ve sighted.

-Some wolf spiders also have fur on their abdomen, which is why they get called wolf spiders.
+Some wolf spiders also have fur on their abdomen, so they get called wolf spiders.

 When identifying a wolf spider, you should note that they are active hunters with a much larger body than other types of spiders in Florida, such as an American house spider or the Brown recluse.
 They also have excellent eyesight – seeing 6 times greater than people can!